Hey, folks, Coco up at rushlimbaugh.com is going to link to that map I was just talking about.

 And I'm telling you, there hadn't been anybody in a long time that Reagan did, but there hasn't been a president since then.

-Well, obviously it's not the case here with Obama.
+Well, obviously, it's not the case here with Obama.

 I mean, people abandoned the Obama agenda the first chance.

-When they had a chance to vote without him on the ballot, they tell told us everything they think about the Obama agenda.
+When they had a chance to vote without him on the ballot, they told us everything they think about the Obama agenda.

 Him being on the ballot changed everything because of race.